lepepe/lepepe.github.io/_posts/2016-01-19-ubuntu-server-ufw.markdown

 $ sudo ufw delete deny 22
 {% endhighlight %}

-###### After opening some ports and add rules we can check the ufw's status
+###### After opening some ports and adding rules we can check the ufw's status
 {% highlight ruby %}
 $ sudo ufw status
 {% endhighlight %}

 More details: [Ubutnu Server Guide](https://help.ubuntu.com/lts/serverguide/firewall.html#firewall-ufw)

-The purpose of this post is configure UFW to prevent flood traffic or DoS.
+The purpose of this post is to configure UFW to prevent flood traffic or DoS.
 The easy way to configure our firewall is modifying the rules with a text editor:
 {% highlight ruby %}
 sudo vim /etc/ufw/before.rules